 For the duration of this exemption, pharmacists CAN:

 Opioid Agonist Maintenance Treatment (OAMT)

-During the COVID-19 situation, individuals who require OAMT may face unique challenges with medication access, and with managing their opioid use disorder in the setting of stressors and additional health concerns.
+During the COVID-19 pandemic, individuals who require OAMT may face unique challenges with medication access, and with managing their opioid use disorder.

-To aid with the provision of OAMT during this time, we have developed a detailed OAMT Guidance Document.
+To aid with the provision of OAMT during this time, NLPB has developed a detailed COVID-19 OAMT Guidance Document (revised August 2020).

 The Government of NL has produced information for individuals who need assistance related to opioid use disorder or OAMT.
 At this time, individuals should not be directed to go to their local emergency department in order to receive methadone or buprenorphine/naloxone, unless they are seriously ill.
 Please see the COVID-19–Supporting people requiring opioid dependence treatment document for a list of recommended contacts.